adamlofts/mysql1_dart/README.md

 work for most normal use.
 The API is getting reasonably close to where I want it to be now, so hopefully there shouldn't be too many breaking changes in the future.

+It will only work in the command-line VM, not in a browser.

 News
 ----